edulinq/pacai/README.md

  - Substantial testing infrastructure has been added.
  - Agent speed is now configurable.

+## Documentation

+API documentation for all releases is available at [edulinq.github.io/pacai](https://edulinq.github.io/pacai).

 ## Installation / Requirements

 This project requires [Python](https://www.python.org/) >= 3.10.